Kay Behrensmeyer: Education and career

-Aside from Behrensmeyer's research into the paleoecology and taphonomy of hominid-bearing deposits in the Olorgesailie basin, Baringo basin and East Turkana, she has conducted a long-term study of the taphonomy of modern vertebrate remains in Kenya's Amboseli National Park beginning in 1975, in collaboration with ecologist David Western.
-The study involves a census of live animals and carcasses every five to 10 years.
-The study suggests that fossil animal assemblages in tropical settings can be used to make inferences about ancient habitats when post-depositional taphonomic biases are accounted for.
+Aside from Behrensmeyer's research into the paleoecology and taphonomy of hominid-bearing deposits in the Olorgesailie basin, Baringo basin and East Turkana, she has conducted a long-term study of the taphonomy of modern vertebrate remains in the Amboseli National Park in Kenya, that began in 1975, in collaboration with ecologist David Western.
+The study involves a census of live animals and carcasses every five to ten years.
+The study suggests that fossil animal assemblages in tropical settings may be used to make inferences about ancient habitats when post-depositional taphonomic biases are accounted for.
+At a field area in Kenya known as Koobi Fora where work by Behrensmeyer had begun in 1978, field work in 2026 by her and other anthropologists has opened the possibility of a better understanding of the physical size of a hominid for whom records are scarce.

 Her other projects include field exploration and analysis of Upper Triassic – Lower Jurassic vertebrate taphonomy and paleoecology in Arizona and paleoecological research in the Miocene Pakistan Siwalik sequence.
-Behrensmeyer is also compiling a taphonomic reference collection of bones and fossils at the National Museum of Natural History.
+Behrensmeyer also is compiling a taphonomic reference collection of bones and fossils at the National Museum of Natural History.

 She was named one of the "50 Most Important Women Scientists" by Discover magazine in 2002.